 (a) The parties are required to disclose any relationship with the arbitrator.
 Disclosure of such relationships should reduce the risk of an unmeritorious challenge of an arbitrator's impartiality or independence based on information learned after the appointment.
-The parties' duty of disclosure of any relationship, direct or indirect, between the arbitrator and the party (and/or another company of the same group of companies, and/or an individual having a controlling influence on the party in the arbitration) and/or any legal or natural person over which a party has been extended a controlling influence), extends to relationships with persons a legal entity or entities natural person having a direct economic interest in, or a duty to indemnify a party for, the award to be rendered in the arbitration, such as an entity providing funding for the arbitration, or having a duty to indemnify a party for the award.
+The parties' duty of disclosure of any relationship, direct or indirect, between the arbitrator and the party (and/or another company of the same group of companies, and/or an individual having a controlling influence on the party in the arbitration and/or any legal or natural person over which a party has a controlling influence), extends to relationships with a legal entity or natural person having a direct economic interest in, or a duty to indemnify a party for, the award to be rendered in the arbitration, such as an entity providing funding for the arbitration.